Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 echo '[GOLANG] execution time: '.(microtime(true) - $start).'
 Result: '.$c.PHP_EOL;

-The first step was to make a dynamic library in the Rust language.
+The first step is to make a dynamic library in the Rust language (link).
+This will require some preparation:

-1. On any platform, for the installation we needed only one instruction from here.
+1. On any platform, for the installation we need only one instruction from here - link

-2. After that, we could create a project anywhere with the command cargo new rust_php_ffi.
-And that was it!
+2. After that, create a project anywhere with the command cargo new rust_php_ffi.
+And that’s it!

 //src/lib.rs